ZGerber/UTAML/README.md

 ⚠️ **Note: This project is under active development.
 Many features may not be fully implemented or tested.**

+### Current status
+The software works very well for simple ROOT trees, like those obtained from SD analysis (e.g. tTlfit).
+Processing more complicated ROOT trees (e.g. taTree) requires preprocessing with the taAnalysis software to handle the custom branches.

 ## Overview

 This toolkit provides three main utilities: